ibm-cloud-docs/vpc/vsi_is_profiles.md

 ## Flex profiles
 {: #flexible-profiles}

-Flex profiles are a cost-effective option to help improve mainstream capacity where and when its needed.
+Flex profiles are a cost-effective option to help improve mainstream capacity where and when it's needed.
 As a dedicated core offering, you have cpu-to-memory ratio options for compute, balanced, memory, and two low-memory variants (small and nano).
 The Flex profile family doesn't include instance storage.

 The following flex profiles are available.